JurassiCodeGames/ProgramacionFullStack/README.md

 - Bianca Duarte (Member 3)

 Instructions to install the project:
+Instructions for installing the project:
-1. In the repository’s main page, open the Code tab and click "Download .zip".
+1. As a first step, once in our repository, select the "Develop" branch to view our project.
+Then, open the Code tab and click "Download .zip."
-2. Extract the .zip file and open the folder using Visual Studio Code.
+2. Extract the .zip and open the project through Visual Studio Code (basically, open the project folder).
-3. Make sure you have XAMPP (running) and Node.js installed.
+3. Before starting the project, you must have XAMPP 8.2.12, Composer 2.8.11, and Node.js 22.18.0 installed.
-4. Once the project is open in Visual Studio Code, open the terminal and run: composer run dev.
+4. Once the project is installed in Visual Studio Code, launch XAMPP (Apache and MySQL).
-5. Finally, open the following address in your browser: http://127.0.0.1:8000/
+5. Open the terminal in Visual Studio Code with the Ctrl + Shift + P combination and type "Terminal: Select Default Profile" and then open "Command Prompt (cmd.exe)."
+6. Then run the commands: "composer install" and "npm install"
+7. Create the database.sqlite file in /database and also generate and configure the .env file by entering:
+DB_CONNECTION=sqlite
+DB_HOST=127.0.0.1
+DB_PORT=3306
+DB_DATABASE=/database/database.sqlite
+DB_USERNAME=root
+DB_PASSWORD=
+9. Finally, run the project with the "composer run dev" command.